 A Classy and Modern Boutique Hotel right in the heart of the World Famous Times Square for less than $200 a night is a big ask, but the MOXY comes up trumps and delivers in spades!
 The location is perfect, the lobby spilling you right out into the heart of the City.
-Everything you need a short walk away, and the nearest Subway stop just a block.
+Everything you need is a short walk away, and the nearest Subway stop is just a block.

 The hotel is a trendy modern boutique style hotel, while this chic can mask the fact the rooms are pretty tiny, the hotel is still a nice place to be, and the fantastic roof terrace with Empire State Building Views make it even better.
 There really is a lot to fall in love with at the MOXY!

 Murray Hill is just to the east of Times Square and offers a much more relaxed spot to locate your City Trip.
 Only a few blocks from most attractions, and with easy access to 5th Avenue, the area feels a little more like you are a resident than a tourist but still when the tourist mood takes you everything you need is right there!